beforesemicolon/markup/docs/documentation/templating/html-attributes.md

 // <input type="checkbox" checked="false">  <- still checked
 ```

 The issue with boolean attributes in HTML is that giving them the value of `false` does not stop their effect on the element.
-If they are present in the tag they work as having the value of `true`.
+If they are present in the tag they work as having the value of `true` no matter their value.

 Markup honors the `true` or `false` values and allows you to add or remove these attributes just by specifying their boolean values.